Hierarchical memories: Simulating quantum LDPC codes with local gates: Introduction

 Syndrome-extraction circuits are the workhorse of quantum memories, devices that can reliably store qubits for some fixed duration.
 In this paper, we are concerned with designing memories that can encode a growing number of qubits and simultaneously have a low probability of failure.\footnote{We leave fault-tolerant \emph{computation} for future work.} We focus on their design when qubits are embedded in a two-dimensional lattice and gates are subject to constraints on geometric locality.

 Quantum low-density parity-check (LDPC) codes are natural candidates for constructing quantum memories.
-A quantum LDPC code refers to a family $\{\cQ_n\}_n$ of $\{\dsl n,k(n),d(n), \Delta_q, \Delta_g \dsr\}$ codes.
-This notation means that the $n$\textsuperscript{th} element in the family uses $n$ data qubits to encode $k=k(n)$ logical qubits and has distance $d=d(n)$, i.e.\ it is robust to $\floor{(d(n)-1)/2}$ Pauli errors.
+A quantum LDPC code refers to a family $\{\cQ_t\}_t$ of $\{\dsl n(t),k(t),d(t), \Delta_q, \Delta_g \dsr\}$ codes.
+This notation means that the $t$\textsuperscript{th} element in the family uses $n(t)$ data qubits to encode $k(t)$ logical qubits and has distance $d(t)$, i.e.\ it is robust to $\floor{(d(t)-1)/2}$ Pauli errors.
+We assume that for all $t$, $n(t) > n(t-1)$.
+In what follows, we wish to focus on the dependence of $k$ and $d$ as functions of $n$.
+In this case, we implicitly parameterize the family using the size $n$ of the code, i.e.\ we use the notation $\{\cQ_n\}_n$, and we say that we are working with a $\dsl n,k(n),d(n), \Delta_q,\Delta_g \dsr$ code family.

 A quantum LDPC code is one where, for all codes in the code family, every stabilizer generator only involves at most a constant number $\Delta_g$ of qubits, and each qubit is supported within at most a constant number $\Delta_q$ of stabilizer generators.
 Such codes can encode a number of qubits that increases with the code size; simultaneously, the probability of \emph{any} error on the encoded level is suppressed exponentially in the distance $d(n)$.

 Furthermore, the syndrome-extraction circuit $C_n$ can be efficient as measured by two figures of merit.
 The \emph{depth} of the syndrome-extraction circuit is the number of time steps $\Depth(C_n)$ it takes to implement.
 The \emph{width} of the syndrome-extraction circuit is the total number of qubits $\Space(C_n)$ it uses (including ancilla qubits in addition to data qubits).
 The size or volume of the circuit is the product of the depth and the width.
 Building on a result by Kovalev and Pryadko \cite{kovalev2013fault}, Gottesman \cite{gottesman2014fault} constructed fault-tolerant syndrome-extraction circuits that have volume which is a constant times the volume of the noise-free syndrome-extraction circuit --- there exists a threshold $q$ such that if gates fail with fixed probability $p < q$, the probability of the circuit failing falls exponentially in the distance $d(n)$.